ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 Security is a broad topic that might include spam/scam prevention, wallet security, hardware security, crypto-economic security, bug hunting and testing of applications and client software and key-management.
 Contributing to knowledge in these areas will help stimulate mainstream adoption.

-### Cryptography & zkp
+### Cryptography & ZKP

-Zero-knowledge proofs and crytopgraphy are critical for building privacy and security into Ethereum and its applications.
+Zero-knowledge proofs (ZKP) and cryptography are critical for building privacy and security into Ethereum and its applications.
 Zero-knowledge is a relatively young but fast-moving space with many open research and development opportunities.

 ### Wallets